JakubNer/autokey-autohotkey-vim-nav/README.md

 `1,2,3,4,5`

-To memorize an application window hold CAPS LOCK then press SPACE and tap one of the above keys:
+To memorize an application window hold CAPS LOCK then press SPACE and tap one of the above keys (while holding CAPS LOCK):

-	`CAPS LOCK + SPACE, 1` bind current app to group 1 (you can use 1 through 5)
+	`CAPS LOCK + SPACE, CAPS LOCK + 1` bind current app to group 1 (you can use 1 through 5)

 You can memorize many applications to the same button and cycle through them.